Alec Baldwin arrested for fight over parking spot in New York City

 SIGN UP FOR BREAKING ALERTS FROM NBC NEWS

-The president's son Donald Trump Jr. was less diplomatic, recalling how Baldwin once called his daughter "a rude, thoughtless pig" in a 2007 voicemail message.
+The president's son Donald Trump Jr. was less diplomatic, recalling how Baldwin once called his daughter, then 11-year-old Ireland Baldwin, "a rude, thoughtless pig" in a 2007 voicemail message.

 "Is anyone shocked at this piece of garbage anymore?
 As if the phone calls to his daughter weren’t bad enough," Trump Jr. tweeted.
 "He’s a lib so he gets chance after chance to be decent but always fails!"